univention/univention-corporate-server/doc/changelog/index.rst

 * The LDAP server has been extended with the ``OAUTHBEARER`` |SASL| mechanism, which is disabled by default (:uv:bug:`49006`).

-* A memory leak in the |UCSUHRA| has been fixed, which was caused by not discarding unused weak references in the :py:class:`univention.lib.i18n.Translation` (:uv:bug:`56420`).
+* A memory leak in the |UCSREST| has been fixed, which was caused by not discarding unused weak references in the :py:class:`univention.lib.i18n.Translation` (:uv:bug:`56420`).